 Camps in the Kalahari Desert and Makgadikgadi offer visitors the chance to meet these local bushmen and learn how they survive in such harsh conditions, using their vast and ancient knowledge of plants, animal behavior, and survival skills.

 Located in the Northern part of Botswana and close to the iconic Victoria Falls is the Chobe national park.
-Covering about 10,566 sq km of land, the Chobe National Park is the most visited safari in the whole of Botswana.
+Covering about 6,565 sq.km of land, the Chobe National Park is the most visited safari in the whole of Botswana.
 The Chobe National Park also has a variety of wildlife including warthogs, zebra, kudu, baboons, monkeys, impala, giraffe, and roan which are pursued by predators such as jackals, lions, and leopards.

 When it comes to food, Botswana’s local delicacies and dishes are a must eat and superb.
-With local dishes which include, Pap, Goat meat stew, Morongo, Vetkoek, Braai meat, and the popular Seswaa; a traditional meat dish made of shredded beef.
-The Seswaa is one of the best dishes on the African Continent, there is no better way to whet your appetite and fill your empty belly after a long safari tour.
+With local dishes which include, Pap, Goat meat stew, Morongo (known as African spinach), Vetkoek (stuffed fried dough), Braai meat, and the popular Seswaa; a traditional meat dish made of shredded beef.
+The Seswaa is considered one of the best dishes on the African Continent, there is no better way to satiate your appetite and fill your empty belly after a long safari tour.

 When visiting Botswana, you will be expected to pay tourist fees that will go towards conservation and the local community.
-This Means whiles visiting, you’re contributing to the lives of the Botswana people.
+This Means whiles visiting, you’re contributing to the lives of the Motswana people.

 Also, Botswana’s tourism policy is low impact and high quality, so when you’re there you won’t find yourself amongst 1000 of other tourists and can enjoy a feeling of exclusivity.